Sierra Nevada Adventures Multi Day Rides

 If you’ve dreamed of an adventure ride full of lonely roads, endless curves and scenic dirt roads that extend as far as the eye can see.
 Then the Carrizo Plain Adventure Ride is the adventure ride to answer your dreams.

-Carrizo Plain Adventure Ride is the perfect adventure ride for BIG adventure two-cylinder motorcycles.
+Carrizo Plain Adventure Ride is the perfect adventure ride for BIG adventure motorcycles.
 On this adventure ride you will explore an amazing route of lonely roads where you will ride for several hours without seeing another vehicle and more likely see a tumbleweed in the middle of the road, or see an occasional deer, or see a lonely free-range cow standing in the road daring you to pass, or see countless suicidal squirrels darting across the road from all directions.

 You will explore an incredible combination of curvy roads, single lane patched paved roads and fun scenic dirt roads through a unique landscape sculpted by significant geological events created by the world-famous San Andreas Fault in the Southern Coast Ranges of California.